-If the erase was successful, a confirmation message shows on the display.
-Press the M button to return to the Main Menu.

-If the erase was not successful, an advisory message shows on the display indicating the erase request was sent to the vehicle's computer.
-Press the M button to return to the Main Menu.
+- If the erase was successful, a confirmation message shows on the display.
+Press the DTC button to return to the DTC Display screen. - If the erase was not successful, an advisory message shows on the display.
+Press the DTC button to return to the DTC Display screen.